 Rapid accelerator mode supports signal logging, with the requirements and limitations described in Signal Logging in Rapid Accelerator Mode.

 Top-model and Model block software-in-the-loop (SIL) and processor-in-the-loop (PIL) simulation modes support signal logging.
 For a description of limitations, see Top-Model SIL/PIL Limitations (Embedded Coder) and Model Block SIL/PIL Limitations (Embedded Coder).

 Array of buses signals support signal logging, with the requirements described in Import Array of Buses Data.

-You cannot log signals in For Each subsystems.
+You cannot log bus signals directly in For Each subsystems.